const-sambird/groove/README.md

 Fill in the relevant portions of the JSON file.

+Note regarding the Spotify application: **the callback URI must be set in the app settings**.
+Set this value to `http://localhost:5000/callback`.

 ## Creating a database

 Create a MySQL database server and make a new database called `groove`.
 We then add a table for the account information.